jax-ml/jax/docs/new_docs/301/refs.md

 print(x_bar)  # DidntWant()
 ```

-This is more than a convenience: it can save real work in the backward pass,
+This can save real work in the backward pass,
 like an eager form of dead code elimination.
 Transpose rules can check for
 `DontWant` and skip computing the corresponding cotangents.
 For example, the
 transpose of matrix multiplication usually computes two dot products, one for